-Work-ahead Chicken Rollatini is a perfect romantic meal for two.
-This is sure to be a date night or Valentine’s Day dinner favorite.
+This Chicken Rollatini (chicken rollups) recipe makes a perfect romantic meal for two.
+This is sure to be a date night or Valentine's Day dinner favorite.

 Slicing the chicken breasts